langchr86/homesensor/README.md

 We therefore use this mechanisms and the corresponding Web-GUI to have a flexible way to store and visualize the collected data.

+A very similar but more generic project is [ESPHome](https://esphome.io/)

 Getting started